allegro/allegro.tech/_posts/2015-10-05-there-is-more-to-logging-than-meets-the-eye.md

 layout: post
 title: There is more to logging than meets the eye
 author: rafal.glowinski
-tags: [tech, java, logging, logback, slf4j, async appender, async logging]
+tags: [java, logging, logback, slf4j, async appender, async logging]
 ---

 In this article I will show you that if you want to implement good logging into your application then you should have